Don’t Miss These 12 Amazing Places to Visit in Finland

 Being quite far west, Svedjehamn also has one of the latest summer sunsets in the country.
 During early August the sky never gets much darker than a pale blue, meaning you can go out kayaking through the archipelago even at midnight!

 Rovaniemi, situated on the article circle line, is the gateway to Finnish Lapland.
-In days gone by Rovaniemi was one of Finland’s primary regions for the logging industry, however, these days it has become more of a tourist destination.
+In days gone by Rovaniemi was one of Finland’s primary regions for the logging industry, however, these days it has become more of a tourist destination with lots of those iconic glass igloos.
+(Check out our comparison of the top glass igloos in Finland).

 Many international travelers flock to Rovaniemi to visit the Santa Claus Village, ride a husky sled, and pat a reindeer or two.
 However, you only need to push a little beyond the city limits to discover hiking trails in the forests and the beautiful swimming spots along the Kemijoki River.